kennywall/import-test/_posts/2010-06-08-impermanence-and-the-cloud.md

 Most people are comfortable with things they see and can touch.
 They get comfortable in their process around these things.
 They create sort of permanence around their racks, severs, cords, wires and process.
 I also think its easy to cover up IT ignorance and lack of process in a traditional IT infrastructure.
 IT is good at creating smoke and mirrors around what we do.
 In the cloud with the threat of impernance, you may have to work and have your processes together.
 I been busy lately with other things and let the maintenance on my cloud IT infrastructure slack a little bit.
 I was also a little too comfortable.
 Then the cloud taught me a lesson in permanence.
 I need to go through every bit of my cloud platform and audit everything.
 Make sure I'm not forgetting anything.
 I need to continue to clean house where I can.
 100 GB can probably be trimmed here an there.
 IT is possible in the cloud.
 You must understand that nothing is fixed or permanent.
 Every thing  is subject to change.
 You must be ready to be tested at any moment.
 Recover.
-Learn and grow.</p>
+Learn and grow.
-<center><p><a href="http://apievangelist.com/2010/06/08/impermanence-and-the-cloud/" style='padding:25px; font-sze:18px; font-weight: bold;'>Read Full Story</a></p></center>